-- Service personnel returning from/scheduled to embark upon a tour of duty abroad - Other exceptional circumstances at the discretion of the principal
+- Service personnel returning from/scheduled to embark upon a tour of duty abroad - Other exceptional circumstances at the discretion of the Principal

-To request a holiday in term-time, parents/carers must request a holiday form and send the completed form, clearly stating the reasons for taking the holiday into college.
-The form can also be found on our college website.
+To request a holiday in term-time, parents/carers must request a holiday form and send the completed form into school, clearly stating the reasons for taking the holiday.
+The form can also be found on our school website.

 Any period of leave taken without the agreement of the school, or more than that agreed, will be classed as unauthorised and will attract a Penalty Notice.
-A separate penalty notice could be issued to each parent for each child who has unauthorised absence.
+A separate Penalty Notice could be issued to each parent for each child who has unauthorised absence.